William Robert Fossey Bolton: Legacy

 Not forgetting the charity provided to his family when his father died, Bolton provided many bursaries to youth in country areas, and funded several other community-minded facilities and services.
-He was made a life member of the Royal Flying Doctor Service for his visible and financial support.
-In 1962 to fund-raise for the RFDS, twenty-five horses trained by Bolton's son undertook to draw a Cobb & Co. coach from Cairns to Melbourne.
+He was made a life member of the Royal Flying Doctor Service (RFDS) for his visible and financial support.
+In 1962 to fund-raise for the RFDS, 25 horses trained by Bolton's son undertook to draw a Cobb & Co coach from Cairns to Melbourne.

 Throughout his life, Bolton collected twenty-eight horse and carriage vehicles for his own private museum which was opened to the public in Toowoomba in 1965.
-Today that collection forms part of the Cobb & Co Museum in Toowoomba, Queensland, Australia.
+Today that collection forms part of the Cobb & Co Museum in Toowoomba.
 Over the years archival material was assembled, including interviews with past Cobb & Co. employees.
-His interest in the Australian pioneer lifestyle led Bolton to form a friendship with Australia's bush balladist of the Outback, Will H. Ogilvie (1869–1963).
+His interest in the Australian pioneer lifestyle led Bolton to form a friendship with Australia's bush balladist of the Outback, William Ogilvie (1869–1963).

 With the intention of giving 'regional Queenslanders access to the European history of Australia', the Lionel Lindsay Gallery and Library, Toowoomba Regional Art Gallery was established through the funding by Bolton, being opened on 4 April 1959 by the Australian prime minister Robert Menzies.
 The Bolton Reading Room is named in Bill's memory.
-There are over 500 artworks and 3000 books, manuscripts and maps in the library.
+There are over 500 artworks and 3,000 books, manuscripts and maps in the library.
 Part of the 'Bolton Collection' of Australian history and art formed the book Celebrating Bill Bolton's vision of Australia : Toowoomba Regional Art Gallery 22 September - 25 November 2001.